 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

 To eliminate Qbit PC Speedup potentially unwanted application our malware researchers recommend scanning your computer with Spyhunter.

-Typically, users are being tricked into installing PUAs when their developers promote them as useful programs (optimizers, cleaners and so on.)
-However, very often these apps do not deliver any real value for their users and are designed only to generate revenue.
-Besides, quite often they get installed together with other apps that can cause privacy, browsing safety issues and other problems.
-Qbit PC Speedup is similar to Total System Care, SecureDossier, Registry Scanner and many others.
+Typically, users are tricked into installing PUAs when developers promote them as 'useful' programs (optimizers, cleaners, and so on), however, these apps deliver no real value and are designed only to generate revenue.
+Furthermore, they are often installed together with other apps that can cause privacy, browsing safety issues, and other problems.
+Qbit PC Speedup is similar to Total System Care, SecureDossier, Registry Scanner, and many other rogue programs.

 Qbit PC Speedup potentially unwanted application technical analysis: